RavenProject/Ravencoin/README.md

 ```
 algo 6 happens five times
 algo 3 happens three times
 If these are both high power algos, 50% of the hashes are taken up by high power algos when an average would be 12%.
+This causes a significant power spike.
+In practice, a 800 rig can alternate between 550w and 1300w.

 x16rc